Disabled Facilities Grants (DFG)

 The district councils in Gloucestershire work with Gloucestershire County Council to provide Disabled Facilities Grants to people who have been assessed by an Occupational Therapist and are eligible for help with the costs of home adaptations.

-To find out if you could benefit from some adaptations at home you can complete this enquiry form to request an Occupational Therapist (OT) assessment.
+To find out if you could benefit from some adaptations at home you need to complete this enquiry form to request an Occupational Therapist (OT) assessment.
 During the assessment, an Occupational Therapist will visit your home to see what type of support you may need.
-They may recommend specialist equipment for your home, a home adaptation or a referral to other services such as physiotherapy or GPs.
+They may recommend specialist equipment for your home, a home adaptation or a referral to other services such as physiotherapy or your GP.

 How do I apply?